Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Role of Positive and Negative Samples

-Suppose a policy $\pi_{data}$ perfectly represents the distribution of the training data, while $\pi_{oracle}$ denotes the oracle distribution of the environment.
-As shown in Figure \ref{fig:distribution} (a), a policy $\pi_{pos}$ trained solely on positive samples tends to concentrate its probability mass in regions associated with high reward, but lacks the incentive to explicitly suppress low-reward regions.
-In contrast, as illustrated in Figure \ref{fig:distribution} (b), a policy $\pi_{neg}$ trained only on negative samples flattens the probability in low-reward areas, but does not actively promote high-reward regions, leading to a more diffuse distribution.
+Suppose a policy $\pi_{data}$ perfectly represents the distribution of the training data, while $\pi^*$ denotes the optimal policy under the environment.
+As depicted in Figure \ref{fig:distribution} (a), the approximation of $\pi_{data}$ to $\pi^*$ is rarely perfect.
+A policy $\pi_{pos}$ trained solely on positive samples, as shown in Figure \ref{fig:distribution} (b), tends to concentrate its probability mass in regions associated with high reward, but lacks the incentive to explicitly suppress low-reward regions.
+In contrast, as illustrated in Figure \ref{fig:distribution} (c), a policy $\pi_{neg}$ trained only on negative samples flattens the probability in low-reward areas, but does not actively promote high-reward regions, leading to a more diffuse distribution.

-While $\pi_{pos}$ is more effective at fitting due to its focus on positive outcomes, its performance is highly dependent on how well the training data approximates the oracle distribution.
-However, as depicted in Figure \ref{fig:distribution} (c), this approximation is often imperfect.
-Figure \ref{fig:distribution} (d) demonstrates that although $\pi_{neg}$ fails to emphasize high-reward regions, it can still cover parts of the oracle distribution that are underrepresented in the training data, making it more robust than $\pi_{pos}$ in certain scenarios.
+While $\pi_{pos}$ is more effective at fitting due to its focus on positive outcomes, its performance is highly dependent on how well the training data approximates the environment.
+Figure \ref{fig:distribution} (d) demonstrates that although $\pi_{neg}$ fails to emphasize high-reward regions, it can still cover parts of $\pi^*$ that are underrepresented in the training data, making it more robust than $\pi_{pos}$ in certain scenarios.